isaaclyman/recipes/site/content/post/best-koren-spicey-chicken.md

 * (optional) diced carrots, green onions, and sesame seeds to garnish
 * (optional) cooked rice to put the fried chicken on

-Note from original author: "\*Unfortunately, the chicken powder that I used is only available in Korea.
+Note from original author: "Unfortunately, the chicken powder that I used is only available in Korea.
 However, you can use any chicken powder from other brands.
-If you want to use a Korean brand, I suggest one from ‘Beksul(백설)’.\*"
+If you want to use a Korean brand, I suggest one from ‘Beksul(백설)’."

 **Sauce Ingredients**